wp-plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 1.0.7 =
+* Fixed a bug that could create duplicate images on auto-save

 = 1.0.6 =
 * Improved Blip.tv support